-Women make up 51 percent of the population, while men make up 49 percent.
+Women comprise 51 percent of the population, while men comprise 49 percent.

 With abundant students and instructors at all educational levels, Boston is an obvious choice for savvy investors seeking rental properties.
-An apartment, condo, or single-family home in this area will never lack interest from tenants.
+An apartment, condo, or single-family home in the Boston real estate market will never lack interest from tenants.

 According to World Population Review, the rate of home ownership in 2023 is 35.3%.
 Boston has many single-family houses, condos, townhouses, and high-rise apartment buildings.
 According to Zillow data, single-family homes makeup roughly 60% of properties on the market, while apartments/condos account for 28%, townhouses 9%, and multi-family homes 3%.
 The majority of neighborhoods in Boston offer a mix of single-family homes and multi-family dwellings.